pjiturralde/Chrono-Vector/README.md

 - As a user, I want to be able to select a level to play.
 - As a user, I want to be given the option to save my completed levels data
 - As a user, I want to be given the option to load my completed levels data

+## Instructions for End User

+- You can add level stats to your Player's level history by successfully completing a level.
+- You can highlight the top and bottom results of your Player's level history by pressing the Top and bottom results only checkbox.
+- You can sort your level history by using the combo box in the top right of your level history panel.
+- You can find a visual component anywhere in the main menu of this game, such as the title icon, or the menu buttons.
+- You can save the state of the application to file in the front main menu.
+- You can load the state of the application from file in the front main menu.